 To better understand the evolutionary and functional relationship between the pseudogenes in the 18 strains we constructed a pan-genome pseudogene set as the union of all individual strain complements and resulting in over 45,000 unique entries.
 The pan-genome pseudogene repertoire distinguishes three types of pseudogenes: universally conserved (present in all of the 18 studied strains), multi-strain (present in at least 2 of the strains), and strain specific (unique to a specific strain), accounting for 6, 23, and 71% of the elements respectively.
 Despite the large number of strain specific pseudogenes in the pangenome set, these account for only 25% of the total pseudogenes in any particular strain, a comparable proportion to the universally conserved pseudogenes present in each strain.
-Moreover, the pseudogene cross strain relationship identified from the pangenome allows us to have a closer look their evolution by studying the conservation of their chromosomal location.
+Moreover, the pseudogene cross strain relationship identified from the pangenome allows us to have a closer look at their evolution by studying the conservation of their chromosomal location.
 In particular, we observed a stark contrast between the high level of genomic loci retention shared by the laboratory strains and the lack of conservation noticed when looking at the outgroup species.
 These results hint at multiple large scale genomic rearrangements in the mouse lineage.
-This is especially noticeable in the case of Mus Pahari as has been recently reported by large scale chromosomal imagining and karyotype analysis \cite {Flicek2017, Kolmogorov2017}.
+This is especially noticeable in the case of

+Mus Pahari as has been recently reported by large scale chromosomal imagining and karyotype analysis \cite {Flicek2017, Kolmogorov2017}.

 Analysis of pseudogenes and their parent genes can provide a window into changing functional constraints and selective pressures.
 Unitary pseudogenes are markers of loss of function mutations that that have become fixed in the population.
 Here we annotated over 200 new unitary pseudogenes in mouse and a similar number in human.
-We found that the enrichment of vomeronasal receptor unitary pseudogenes in humans.
+We found that the enrichment of vomeronasal receptor unitary pseudogenes in human with respect to mouse highlights the loss of certain olfactory functions in humans.
 Moreover, unitary analysis is especially interesting because it provides us with key moments in the evolution of gene function by marking the loss and gain of function events.
-A known example of fixed LOF mutation in a human with respect to mouse is the pseudogenization of Cyp2G1 gene (Figure 7A).
-Here the human gene acquired a C-T mutation resulting in a stop codon in the middle of a coding exon resulting the gene disablement and thus the creation of a unitary pseudogene.
-By contrast, in Carolf we observed a A-G gain of function mutation for the NCR3 gene that is pseudogenized in all the other mouse strains including the reference, reverting the initial TGA stop to a tryptophan codon (Figure 7B).
+In particular, we note the pseudogenization of the human Cyp2G1 gene while its mouse counterpart is still functional, and the disablement reversal mutation that lead to a functional NCR3 gene in Caroli while the mouse reference and the other laboratory and wild strains show the presence of a pseudogene on the same locus.